by admin on January 27, 2014

 I finally got my hands on a Gionee Phone.
 An E6.
 Gionee is a Chinese brand which has recently ventured into India.
 The phone runs on Android.
 Its easy to make an Android Phone work with a Mac.

 The phone itself has good build quality, a display which is not only very responsive but also carrying excellent colour and contrast, and a design I prefer over some of the rival Android phones.
+The unibody construction feels good to hold with nicely rounded edges, and the display is nice, not all horribly reflective like a certain popular Android brand.
 All at a great price.

 Another way to transfer contacts is : Go to Apple AddressBook (called Contacts in Mac OSX 10.9 Mavericks) -> Preferences -> Accounts -> Add Account (Its the + plus at the bottom of the dialogue box)-> Google.